 Perhaps due to the Soviet stigma of being religious many followers of these movements deny their religiousness by claiming that what they follow is a „philosophy“, „lifestyle“, „science“ or simply „the truth“ instead.
 They may style themselves to be either atheists, agnostics or Christians in censae.

 According to Žėkas, the pyramid was built after God's revelation who told Žėkas exact proportions of various metals needed for the material of such a holy building.
-Erected in 2002 the pyramid attracts a constant flow of people from Lithuania and abroad seeking to use its powers of healing and spiritual improval.
+Erected in 2002 the pyramid attracts a constant flow of people from Lithuania and abroad seeking to use its powers of healing and spiritual improvement.
 The pyramid complex is slowly expanded and has been covered by a glass dome in 2009 making it impressive to see even for non-believers (there are simply no comparable structures in any religion).
-The visitor instructions are present in English and include making several stops at three stylized wooden crosses en-rote to pyramid and then various rings inside the Pyramid itself with palms open to absorb the energy that is supposedly concentrated by the structure.
-The architecturally-interesting dome also includes wooden seats (all aimed at the center), three quotations, two assymetrical metal crosses, a dispenser of energy-positive water.
-The pyramid may be accesed by taking a dirt side-road to Česukai while en-route from Vilnius to Druskininkai (beyond Merkinė).
+The visitor instructions are present in English and include making several stops at three stylized wooden crosses en-route to the pyramid and then various rings inside the Pyramid itself with palms open to absorb the energy that is supposedly concentrated by the structure.
+The architecturally-interesting dome also houses wooden seats (all aimed at the center), three quotations, two asymmetrical metal crosses, a dispenser of energy-positive water.
+The pyramid may be accessed by taking a dirt side-road to Česukai while en-route from Vilnius to Druskininkai (beyond Merkinė).

-The key to explain these paradoxes lies in the Soviet occupation (1940-1990).
-Before it (in 1930s) virtually everbody in Lithuania followed some religion.
-The Soviet atheist regime however sought to erradicate faith through discrimination and propaganda.
+The key of explaining these paradoxes lies in the Soviet occupation (1940-1990).
+Before it (in the 1930s) virtually everybody in Lithuania followed some religion.
+The Soviet atheist regime, however, sought to eradicate the faith through discrimination and propaganda.
 "Atheism" became a subject taught in universities and even had museums dedicated to it; it was a necessity for climbing the tightly controlled career ladder.
-The "Soviet irreligiousness" was however in a sense a fundamentalist faith on itself.
-A "good atheist" was expected not to question any Marxist-Leninist doctrines; those who did used to be forcibly "treated" in psychiatric wards.
-Radical leftist atheism of today's Lithuania in essence follows this tradition although European far left now replaces Soviet communism as the source of inspiration.
+The "Soviet irreligiousness" was, however, in a sense a fundamentalist faith by itself.
+A "good atheist" was expected not to question any Marxist-Leninist doctrines; those who did, used to be forcibly "treated" in psychiatric wards.
+Radical leftist atheism of today's Lithuania, in essence, follows this tradition although European far left now replaces Soviet communism as the source of inspiration.

 The strong atheism-collaboration link made irreligiousness socially unacceptable while the Soviet occupation continued.
 Following Christian rites was a form of defiance.
-Few ethnic Lithuanians abandoned their religion but the church closures, texbook shortages and discrimination impeded regular worship and passing the faith to children, making the Soviet-born generations less religious.
+Few ethnic Lithuanians abandoned their religion but the church closures, textbook shortages, and discrimination impeded regular worship and passing the faith to children, making the Soviet-born generations less religious.
 Additionally, many irreligious Russian and Russophone settlers were moved in.

 After independence (1990) state atheism was replaced by religious freedom.
-Many irreligious re-found their forefathers' faiths or converted to new religious movements.
-Atheism has been especially shrinking among the Soviet settler communities where it had been most prevalent (~26% irreligious in 2001, ~12% in 2011) but also in the population as a whole (10,5% in 2001, 6,8% in 2011).
-Currenty Jews are the most irreligious ethnicity (43,5%) and Poles are the least irreligious (1,7%).
+Large numbers of the irreligious re-found their forefathers' faiths or converted to new religious movements.
+Atheism has been especially shrinking among the Soviet settler communities where it had been the most prevalent (~26% irreligious in 2001, ~12% in 2011) but also in the population as a whole (10,5% in 2001, 6,8% in 2011).
+Currently, Jews are the most irreligious ethnicity (43,5%) and Poles are the least irreligious (1,7%).
 Northeastern Samogitia is the most irreligious region of Lithuania (~11%), followed by the main cities (8%-10%).
 Other municipalities have 1% to 6% non-believers.